JackMechem/midi-to-key/README.md

 ## Running the Program <a name="running"></a>

+> Note: If there are any errors when trying to simulate keystrokes, try running with sudo.
+This is because midi-to-key accesses `/dev/uinput` directly.

 ### Running With The Default Configuration Path <a name="running-default"></a>

 The default configuration path is listed below.